 This is an older blog post, you will find one on more recent data here

-This interactive presentation contains the latest oil & gas production data from all 13,185 horizontal wells in North Dakota that started production since 2005, through January 2018.
+These interactive presentations contain the latest oil & gas production data from all 14,469 horizontal wells in North Dakota that started production since 2005, through January.

 The ‘Advanced Insights’ presentation is displayed below: